JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

   ![Compose Multiplatform project structure](compose-project-structure.png){width=350}

 The **composeApp** module consists of four source sets: `androidMain`, `commonMain`, `desktopMain`, and `iosMain`.
-A _source set_ is a Gradle concept for a number of files logically grouped together where each group has its own dependencies.
+A _source set_ is a Gradle concept for a number of files logically grouped together, where each group has its own dependencies.
 In Kotlin Multiplatform, different source sets can target different platforms.

 The `commonMain` source set uses the common Kotlin code, and platform source sets use Kotlin code specific to each